 I just got back from a 2 week trip to Panama, a small central American country between Costa Rica and Columbia.
-I spent the majority of my time in a Carribean city called Colon where the majority of the residents have Afro-Carribean descent.
+I spent the majority of my time in a Caribbean city called Colon where the majority of the residents have Afro-Caribbean descent.

 There isn’t a lot of good information about the City of Colon online, and a lot of it is either outdated or inaccurate.
 So hopefully, I can provide you with details about crime, weather, hotels, real estate, getting around, and anything else you need to know about Panama’s hidden city in the North.

 Colon is a predominantly Afro-Caribbean city located 45 minutes north of Ciudad de Panama aka Panama City.

 It’s very different from Panama City since the majority of its residents are black and also unfortunately financially poor.
 Colon used to be majority black owned community up until recently since Chinese and Jewish investors moved in and bought up lots of the real estate.

 Do not be surprised to see certain streets completely filled with trash and people struggling to get a meal to eat.
 It is truly a city of have and have nots.
 Even though you will see some horrible things about Colon, I still find the city and people captivating and truly worth a visit.

 The state of Colon is made up of a few major areas:

 Central Colon – This is where most of the nightlife and action takes place.
 It is also home to Zona Libre, home to some of the best shopping in Panama.